jeanslack/Videomass/about.md

 of versions of FFmpeg packaged with Videomass on the installers for Windows and MacOS, FFmpeg is licensed under the GPL.
 Complete FFmpeg documentation and sources are available at [FFmpeg.org](https://www.ffmpeg.org/)

 ---

-## What is youtube-dl?

-[youtube_dl](http://ytdl-org.github.io/youtube-dl/) is a command-line program to download videos from YouTube.com and a few more sites (actually, the list is [long](http://ytdl-org.github.io/youtube-dl/supportedsites.html)).
-It requires the Python interpreter, version 2.6, 2.7, or 3.2+, and it is not platform specific.
-It should work on your Unix box, on Windows or on macOS.
-It is released to the public domain, which means you can modify it, redistribute it or use it however you like.

----